btrettel/plint/README.md

 ### Standard warnings file philosophy

+plint will emulate a nitpicky examiner.
 In warnings.csv, before adding a line related to patent prosecution, I ask whether more than 1% of examiners would reject a claim based on the presence of a particular word or phrase.
 I don't ask whether the rejection would be valid. warnings.csv is meant to be conservative in that it will have far more warnings than rejections I would actually make.
 It represents rejections (valid or not) that an applicant might possible face.

 I also include some lines meant to point out unnecessarily narrow claim limitations that may be of interest outside of patent prosecution.